 There is NO online GED test available.
 You must come to a state-designated testing site and sit for the subtests in person.

 If you see some website that offers “official” online GED testing, don’t believe in it.
 It’s a trap, you will lose your money, and a diploma issued by these websites is worth nothing.

 Your Learning Preferences

 Ask yourself how you want to learn.
 Do you want to do self-study or a guided program?
 Video?
 Audio?
 Books only?
 Every option is right if it works for you.
-Whatever your learning preferences are, try our online resources and a plan that helped many students to pass the GED exam on the first try.
-Keep in mind: GED Practice Tests are vital.
+Whatever your learning preferences are, try our online resources and create your Study Plan that helped many students to pass the GED exam on the first try.

 One of the top excuses often repeated by people who didn’t get their GED is: “I don’t have money for GED books” but learning for your GED doesn’t need to cost money.
 It’s free to learn, but you need to want it.
 Are you ready for more?